 Note: Tomato-tone is a great year round fertilizer option.
 Nitrogen is not too high for the fruiting stage, with plenty of calcium and phosphorus.

 Bat guano is an all natural fertilizer that is high in nitrogen.
 This is a great option for early stage tomato growth, especially in outdoor beds.

 Bat guano fertilizer can be applied in several ways.
 You can top-dress your garden beds, mix into the soil before transplanting, or steep and apply in a liquid form.

 The drawback of bat guano is the lack of calcium, magnesium and other secondary nutrients that tomatoes require.
-To supplement, you can combine with another fertilizer or add bone meal or seabird guano (for calcium) and epsom salt (for magnesium) during soil amendment.
+To supplement, you can combine with another fertilizer or add bone meal or seabird guano (for calcium).

 However, the benefits are that bat guano is 100% all natural.
 These forms of fertilizer lead to better tasting fruits and healthier plant growth.